supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/11-Spark-nobook-in-Synapse-Pipeline.md

 ## Lab Scenario

-In this exercise, we're going to create an Azure Synapse Analytics pipeline that includes an activity to run an Apache Spark notebook..
+In this exercise, we're going to create an Azure Synapse Analytics pipeline that includes an activity to run an Apache Spark notebook.

 ### Objectives